-REGARDING PRESCRIPTION (RX) MEDICATION
+Prescription (RX) Medication

-- Prescription medications are under a physician's authorization and will be dispensed as directed by the physician. - An "Authorization for Administration of Prescription
+Prescription medications are under a physician's authorization and will be dispensed as directed by the physician.

-- Medication" form must be correctly completed indicating the name of the student, name of medication, dosage amount, time to be given, illness/condition, time period to be given and physician's name.
+- An "Authorization for Administration of (RX) Prescription Medication" form must be correctly completed indicating the name of the student, name of medication, dosage amount, time to be given, illness/condition, time period to be given and physician's name.
 The form must be signed by the parent/guardian and dated. - If the prescription is a maintenance medication the "Authorization for Administration of Prescription Medication" form will cover the entire school year.
-However, if there are ANY changes made in the dosage of maintenance medication a new "Authorization for Administration of Prescription Medication" form must be completed. - A parent or guardian must bring the medication to the Office/Clinic.
-Medication may NOT be brought by the student. - All RX medications must be in the original pharmacy container. - If your child has asthma and requires an inhaler, the inhaler may be kept in the Clinic and/or carried in his/her backpack, or both.
-If the inhaler is to be a self-carry, then an "Authorization for Self-carry/ Administration of Metered Dose Inhalers" must be completed and signed by the physician and signed by the parent.
+A new "Authorization for Administration of Prescription Medication" form must be completed for dosage or schedule changes. - A parent or guardian must bring the medication to the Clinic.
+Medication may not be brought by the student. - Medications will not be sent home with students.
+Parents must come to the clinic to pick up medications. - Students are not allowed to carry medication(s) with them during the school day.
+Authorized inhalers may be approved per the procedures found in this policy. - All prescription medications must be in the original pharmacy container with all labels intact and legible. - Prescription medications must have the name of the child on the label and medication cannot be expired. - If the student has asthma and requires an inhaler, the inhaler may be kept in the Clinic and/or carried in the student's backpack, or both.
+If the inhaler is to be a self-carry, then an "Authorization for Self-carry/Administration of Metered Dose Inhalers" must be completed and signed by the physician and signed by the parent.
 In addition, the "Authorization for Administration of Prescription Medication" must be completed.